lxgr-linux/pokete/wiki.md

    + [Chocer](#chocer)
    + [Bite](#bite)
    + [Poison bite](#poison-bite)
 - Does not evolve

 ## Attacks
+Those are all attacks present in the game.

 ### Apple drop
 Lets an apple drop on the enemys head
 - Type: [Plant](#types)
+- Minimum Level: 0
 - Attack factor: 1.7
 - Missing chance: 0.3
 - Attack points: 20